SanekxArcs/test-task-ss/README.md

-# SoftSwift Frontend Test Task
+# SoftSwiss Frontend Test Task

 This project is a responsive landing page built with React and SCSS, designed as a test task for SoftSwift.
 It demonstrates modern UI/UX practices, reusable React components, and adaptive layouts for various screen sizes.